rmlmcfadden/rmlmcfadden.github.io/about.md

 scripts (mostly in [Python]) and larger codebases (mainly in [C++]) in my day-to-day work over the last decade.
 This has mostly been for the purpose of completing my own academic projects, but I do try to follow language developments out of personal interest.
-For instance, I'm working on learning [Rust] in my spare time.
+For instance, I'm (slowly) learning [Rust] in my spare time.

-Besides these "professional" interests, some of my hobbies include skateboarding, running, playing soccer, reading novels, cooking, and consuming craft beer.
+Besides these "professional" interests, some of my hobbies include: cycling, running, skateboarding, cooking, and consuming craft beer.

 [T. Junginger]: https://www.triumf.ca/profiles/5656
 [M. Stachura]: https://www.triumf.ca/profiles/5570